 You might be thinking, “OK, well this is a sassy, half-joking article in Cosmopolitan, so who cares?”
 Well, Samsung seems to care.
-The world’s most successful smartphone manufacturer actually created a page of animated GIFs that Android users can send to iPhone owners who criticize their green bubble messages.
+The world’s most successful smartphone manufacturer actually created a page of animated GIFs Android users can send to iPhone owners who criticize their green bubble messages.

 In an article summarizing (and heavily criticizing) Samsung’s GIFs, The Verge went so far as to say that when green bubble arguments come up, “the only fix, really, is to get an iPhone.”

-These are two very recent examples, but I could find many more on Twitter, Instagram, and even YouTube.
+These are just two examples, but I could find many more on Twitter, Instagram, and even YouTube.
 Just rest assured that this green bubble problem is not simply sensitive Android users complaining about snooty iPhone users like some bygone “iOS vs Android” relic of the past.
 This is legitimate antagonism.

 Why is this even happening?

 I will readily concede that iMessage users need to have some sort of signifier that a person in their chat does not use an iPhone.
 The green bubble feature might not be the most aesthetically pleasing solution, but it’s simple and effective.
 If it didn’t exist, iPhone users might get frustrated when they repeatedly attempt to use an iMessage feature and find it doesn’t work correctly.